solumspace/sass-grunt-style-guide/README.md

 2. NodeJs - [download](https://nodejs.org) then check to make sure your NodeJs installation was complete by running 'node -v' and for the Node Package Manager 'npm -v'.
 If you are getting the version number your good.

-3. Jekyll - for static site generation install by running 'gem install jekyll'.
+3. Jekyll - for static site generation install by running `gem install jekyll`.
 Note: You may need 'sudo' before that command for super user permissions.

-4. Jekyll dependencies installation 'sudo gem install jekyll-theme-cayman && sudo gem install jekyll-inline-svg'
+4. Jekyll dependencies installation `sudo gem install jekyll-theme-cayman && sudo gem install jekyll-inline-svg`

 5. GruntJs Client - for running grunt specific tasks with 'grunt'.
-For this install with running 'npm install -g grunt-cli'.
+For this install with running `npm install -g grunt-cli`.
 Note: If your only running the 'serve' and 'build' via NPM you will not need this.

 ## Getting Started with GUI Client
 1. Download your preferred GUI by visiting [GUI guide](https://git-scm.com/downloads/guis)